 He pleaded guilty in February of 2019 and was sentenced to 120 days in jail followed by probation—a small victory for the survivors of his assault.
 Criminal charges, however, are not the only option for holding those responsible accountable.
 Victims also have the option of filing a civil suit.

 Holbert is facing civil lawsuits from four women alleging more unwanted sexual contact while he was a masseur.
 The accusations include genital touching, breast massage and sodomy.
 The lawsuits also allege that the hotel and spa failed to make sure women would be safe there and did not adequately train staff.
+We are sexual abuse attorneys in O’Fallon, IL.

 Holding abusers responsible